fpalandri/fpalandri.github.io/index.md

 ![Image4](/drought.png)

-###### The larger the SPI (Standardized Precipitation Index), the more severe the drought.
+###### The lower the SPI (Standardized Precipitation Index), the more severe the drought.
 SPI was modelled by CNRM (Centre National de Recherches Météorologiques, led by Météo-France and CNRS) under the [CLIMSEC project](http://www.umr-cnrm.fr/spip.php?article605) (2007-2011) and made available via [DRIAS](http://www.drias-climat.fr/accompagnement/sections/187).
 It was modelled using C-MIP4 simulations and CNRM's hydrometeorological model.
 CLIMSEC documentation is [here](http://www.umr-cnrm.fr/IMG/pdf/2011_fmaif_rapport_final_v2.2.pdf).

 ###### Whenever data was available, the multi-model mean was computed (i.e. mean of respective changes in SPI as projected by CNRM-ARPEGE, MPI-ECHAM5 and CCCMA-CGCM3).